nineteenss/UE_LocRotAddon/README.md

 - Here you can see three steps to follow:
   - Step one - Export data from selected objects:
        - **"Invert Y,Z (Rotation)"** - Inverts rotation of selected objects in **"LocRotData.txt"** on export (I don't know why, but Unreal Engine uses inverted Y and Z rotation than Blender.
 I left that option "False" by default, so if you know how to avoid that difference in rotation, you can leave it unchecked).
-       - **"Invert Y (Location)"** - Inverts location of selected objects in **"LocRotData.txt"** on export (It's the same as in rotation, Unreal Engine uses inverted Y rotation than Blender.I left that option "False" by default, so if you know how to avoid that difference in rotation, you can leave it unchecked).
+       - **"Invert Y (Location)"** - Inverts location of selected objects in **"LocRotData.txt"** on export (It's the same as in rotation, Unreal Engine uses inverted Y rotation than Blender.
+I left that option "False" by default, so if you know how to avoid that difference in location, you can leave it unchecked).
        - **"Export Data"** - Export **Location (X,Y,Z)** and **Rotation (X,Y,Z)** of your objects to data file called **"LocRotData.txt"** located in the **"UE_LocRotExport_Tools"** folder (since we use it as a default path and folder for this guide):
   - Step two - Prepare objects to export from blender:
        - **"Remove Name Dots"** - Since UE replaces dots **'.'** with underscores **'_'**, you can do that manually before export to FBX (this also helps to restore objects position in blender using **"Reset Objects"** button).